qixuan-jin/Clashes-between-Uber-and-Yellow-Taxi-IEOR4501/README.md

 ### About the project:

 In March 2022, Uber announced that they will allow its New York City-based users to hire yellow taxis from its app.
-This project aims to find some trends to back up why Uber and taxis have clashed for years.
+This project aims to find some trends to back up why Uber and taxis have clashed for years. <br>

-The data used includes:
+The data used includes: <br>
 -a sample of Uber rides from 01-2009 through 06-2015 <br>
--Yellow Taxi trip data from 01-2009 through 06-2015 -Historical weather data from 01-2009 through 06-2015
+-Yellow Taxi trip data from 01-2009 through 06-2015 <br>
+-Historical weather data from 01-2009 through 06-2015 <br>

 First of all, the data has been cleaned, then stored in SQLlite database.